digimuwi/MWA_csl/README.md

 # MWA_csl
-A CSL-file for automatic citation in Zotero using the referencing style of: Gardner, Springfeld, Musikwissenschaftliches Arbeiten, Kassel 2014
+A CSL-file for automatic citation in Zotero using the referencing style of: Matthew Gardner und Sara Springfeld, Musikwissenschaftliches Arbeiten.
+Eine Einführung, Kassel 2014.